 The first phase of the Challenge culminated in a briefing pack summarising key messages from various consultation events, which were fed into preparations for the July High Level Panel meeting in Costa Rica.
 The briefing pack included 9 case studies as well as recommendations for action.
-A second round of consultation will commence after the release of the Panel’s first report on 22 September, and will focus on implications and implementation of the Report’s recommendations.
+A second round of consultation focused on feeding in the design of DFID's women's empowerment programme.

 9 months, ending Q1 2017